lab1092/blender-manual_ja/manual/modeling/metas.rst

 ======

-While transforming metas (grab/move, scale, etc.), you have four "modes" of visualization, located in the :guilabel:`Update` buttons group of the :guilabel:`MetaBall` panel:
+While transforming metas (grab/move, scale, etc.), you have four "modes" of visualization, located in the *Update* buttons group of the *MetaBall* panel:

+Always
-- :guilabel:`Always` - fully draw the meta during transformations.
+   fully draw the meta during transformations.
+Half Res
-- :guilabel:`Half Res` - During transformations, draw the meta at half its :guilabel:`Wiresize` resolution.
+   During transformations, draw the meta at half its *Wiresize* resolution.
+Fast
-- :guilabel:`Fast` - Do not show meta mesh during transformations.
+   Do not show meta mesh during transformations.
+Never
-- :guilabel:`Never` - Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).
+   Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).

 This should help you if you experience difficulties (metas are quite compute-intensive...), but with modern computers, this shouldn't happen, unless you use many metas,